-I did an undergraduate in The University of York where I also took part in a year in Europe Erasmus program.
-During my Erasmus year I spent 6 months in Denmark studying at Aarhus University and 6 in the Greenland Institute of Natural Resources.
+I did an undergraduate degree at The University of York, where I also took part in a year in the Europe Erasmus program.
+During my Erasmus year, I spent 6 months in Denmark studying at Aarhus University and 6 months at the Greenland Institute of Natural Resources.

 - To explore the hydrological and biogeochemical drivers of water quality (both in the stream water column and hyporheic zone) and evaluate the role of peatland restoration within this context

 - To examine spatial and temporal patterns in performance and abundance of young salmon across Flow Country rivers

 - For key reaches with varying restoration efforts, characterise relationships between water quality, invertebrate communities and salmon biomass